There are two main methods of repaying a mortgage: repayment and interest-only.

 Every month you pay back some of what you borrowed as well as interest.
 By the time the mortgage term finishes, you've repaid your loan in full.

-Early on in a long mortgage (say, over 25 or 30 years) you might feel a bit disheartened at how slow your mortgage is shrinking.
+Early on in a long mortgage (say, over 25 or 30 years) you might feel a bit disheartened at how slow your mortgage is shrinking because the amount of the original loan you repay is a small part of each repayment.
 But, as things progress, you repay more and more of what you borrowed and less and less interest, eventually bringing down the balance.

-This method does not guarantee to pay off your mortgage.
+This method does not guarantee you pay off your mortgage loan and works like this.

 Let's say you borrow £150,000 on an interest-only basis, over 25 years, at an interest rate of 4%.